ruuda/blog/posts/2014-08-01-path-tracer.md

   However, the syntax for generating numbers in a closed interval is a bit convoluted.
-  Sure, the fancy type system allows you to write `rand::random::<Closed01<f32>>()`, but is that really better than having multiple methods like `random::half_open::<f32>()` and `random::closed::<f32>()`?
-- I just ran `cargo run` on a fresh clone on Arch.
+  Sure, the fancy type system allows you to write `rand::random::<Closed01<f32>>()`, but is that really better than having multiple methods like `random::half_open::<f32>()` and `random::closed::<f32>()`? x I just ran `cargo run` on a fresh clone on Arch.
 It was _fast_.
   Like, compiled and run _instantly_!
   Running it with `time` tells me it took only 0.42 seconds.
 I should test it on Windows, but it not nearly that fast, I think.
-  Edit: on Windows, it now runs in 1.16 seconds (after a clean), though there is more code at this point (3b893bfdc728e9bc2b56c6e96345ea5aed75e4ea).
-- The method call syntax on numbers still feels unnatural.
+  Edit: on Windows, it now runs in 1.16 seconds (after a clean), though there is more code at this point (3b893bfdc728e9bc2b56c6e96345ea5aed75e4ea). x The method call syntax on numbers still feels unnatural.
 I guess it takes time to get used to it.
 Maybe it will be even better than the regular way.
 - The `Intersect` method on `Surface` previously returned a boolean, and it had an out parameter.
   Now it is `intersect(&self, ray: &Ray) -> Option<Intersection>`.
 Much better!
 - I should compare the occurrences of `mut` in Rust and `const` in C++.
 I think it makes sense to have immutability by default.